Skip to main content

 Callbacks

 • In a callback message, updates for multiple payments can be included, with a maximum of 50 payments in one callback message.
-However, a single callback message will only contain updates for credits OR debits, not both.
-Additionally, it is possible for a callback message to include ACH transactions from different regions..
+However, a single callback message will only contain updates for credits or debits, not both.
+Additionally, it is possible for a callback message to include ACH transactions from different regions.

 ACH transaction processing on holidays and weekends is dependent on the account's configuration, or how it is set up.